epsil/spotgen/README.md

 The generator will output a playlist consisting of the ten most popular tracks of Aphex Twin, which can then be [imported](#usage) into Spotify.

+All of the directives listed here can be used multiple times.
+For example:

+    #top Aphex Twin
+    #top Beach House

+This will create a playlist consisting of the top tracks of Aphex Twin followed by the top tracks of Beach House.

 To retrieve only the top 5 tracks, use `#top5`.

 ### Similar artists